harishvc/harishvc.github.io/_posts/2016-08-15-legos-and-linked-lists.md

   *  Node(s) can be removed from the head, tail or anywhere in the Linked list
   *  Node(s) can be rearranged on the Linked list

+### Linked List Advantages

+  * Nodes can be added and removed - memory allocation and deallocation while program is running!
+  * Insert and delete node(s) can be easily performed
+  * Ideal data structure if size is not known ahead , nodes can grow and shink
+  * Stack and queue can be implemented using Linked list

+### Linked List Disadvantages

+ * Linked List use more memory than **list** since **next** pointer uses storage
+ * Sequential access from the start - the average and worst case time complexity to find a node is O(n)
+ * Additional code complexity

 ## Lego

 ![legos and linked list](/pics/lego-linked-list.jpg)